 Why Japan is about to have an increase in Covid-19 cases

-There is no way that Japan is immune from this viral outbreak.
+Even if there is protection from the B.C.G vaccine, there is no way that Japan is completely immune from this viral outbreak.
 Abe and the powers that be know that.
 In my humble opinion, by slowing down the spread in early March, they bought sometime to get things in order for an upsurge in numbers, which I personally believe will be seen in the next week or two.
 Because on Friday 20th of March several taps were turned back on simultaneously.

 Pick up: Self-quarantine

 Japan are now asking tourists from dozens of countries to self quarantine for two weeks after arriving in Japan.
 They are also asking them not to use public transport.
 Source: Japan Times.